russellmatt66/GPU-samples/BinarySearch/machine-learning/README.md

 - Contains .csv containing statistics for all the clean datasets
 - Contains .txt listing all the dirty datasets

+benchmarking-cpu/
+- Storage for CPU benchmarking data

+parse-cpu.py
+- Parse the output from all the runs of `perf stat`, i.e., the data in `benchmarking-cpu/`, and distill runtime from it

 clean.py
 - Script that operates on a `*-kerneldata/` folder which contains datasets from a benchmarking run on a GPU
 - Produces a directory, `*-clean/`, which contains the clean datasets, and a list of the malformed ones